Deep-Commit/gswarm-sidecar/README.md

 # GSwarm Side Car Monitoring System

-A Go-based side car monitoring system for monitoring **Gensyn AI nodes** in the GSwarm distributed training network.
+A Go-based side car monitoring system for monitoring **Gensyn AI nodes** in the Gensyn distributed training network.
 This system collects metrics from running Gensyn AI swarm nodes without modifying the existing codebase, providing real-time data to feed into the gswarm UI.

 ## Overview